pythonlessons/TensorFlow-2.x-YOLOv3/README.md

 # TensorFlow-2.x-YOLOv3 tutorial

-YOLOv3 implementation in TensorFlow 2.x, with support for training, transfer training.
+YOLOv3 implementation in TensorFlow 2.x, with support for training, transfer training, object tracking.

 ## Installation
 First, clone or download this GitHub repository.